Page Content

 The goal of this curriculum is to decrease the amount of time in lecture and enhance active learning.
 While we still hold required classroom lectures, the curriculum focuses more extensively on laboratory, small-group, and problem-based strategies.

-Future physicians often learn best when they see a patient who represents the topic.
+Future physicians often learn best when they see a patient representing the topic.
 Our curriculum includes several half-days per week to focus on seeing patients in the specialty area associated with the organ block under discussion.
 By the end of your clinical training, you will have developed an extensive foundation in human biology as well as substantial clinical skills.

 Learn more about the M.D.
 Program within Mayo Clinic Alix School of Medicine.